shcaba/SS-DL-tool/README.md

 ![Imagem3b](https://github.com/shcaba/SS-DL-tool/blob/master/images/Imagem3b.png)

+# Model inputs and outputs

+## Model input
+The SAC tool allows for a variety of model specification depending on the data that are available.
+Model inputs can be based on
+- Manual input.
+- Using a .rds file.
+The .rds file is produced by each model (input.rds) in the "Scenario_input" file, and it is a bookmark of all values from the given model scenario.
+This can be read into the tool in the "Upload bookmarked inputs" window at the top of the side panel, just above the data inputs.
+It can be named anything as long as the extension is .rds (i.e., it does not have to be named input.rds).
+You will find examples of these files for a variety of model specifications using the example data files in the "Bookmark inputs" folder within the "Example data files" folder.
+- Use an existing SS3 model.
+Clicking this button assumes inputs have been modified by the user directly in the SS3 files.
+This allows running any SS3 model outside of relying on the app GUI to input model specifications, though there remain some additional options to add to the model if desired.

+## Model output
+Each model folder contains
+- All of the created SS3 files associated with the model.
+The "Report.sso" file is particularly useful when considering model results.
+- The "Scenario_input" folder that contains the bookmarked model specifications (input.rds file) and a copy of the data files used.
+- An optional "plots" folder that includes all of r4ss diagnostic and results plots from the model (HIGHL RECOMMENDED)
+- An option "tables" folder that includes a variety of summary tables.
+It is recommended to run this when you have a final model in order to save processing time.

+# Running different model types
 # Length-only models

 These are akin to LBSPR (Hordyk et al. 2015) and LIME (Rudd and Thorson 2017).
 Both styles of length-only models can be performed in this tool (determined by the estimation of recruitment), and include a choice between estimating F (this attempts to estimate F based on the length compositions) or constant catch approaches (for stock status only; the estimated F values will not be useful on an absolute scale).
 These length-only models are still in development, but have been applied many times and provide a solid option for situations with only length, whether a snapshot (1 year) or repeated samples (many years).